toolzr/Slug-Generator/README.md

 ### Local Usage

-For local usage or integration into your project, you can clone this repository and incorporate the slug generation functionality as needed.
+To use this tool offline or integrate it into your project, simply clone this repository and open `slug-generator.html` in your web browser.
+No additional setup is required.

 ```bash
 git clone https://github.com/toolzr/slug-generator.git